 - This story, published in January 2007 for the Indiana University Alumni Magazine, detailed one young woman's fight against Stage IV advanced melanoma.
 Refusing to give up on life, Tricia Black of Indianapolis, IN formed an army and inspired thousands.
 Today, Teb's Troops - a non-profit organization which has raised hundreds of thousands of dollars to bolster awareness and fund research against melanoma, is bringing the melanoma fight into the national limelight.

-- These stories appeared in the Gwinnett Daily Post and showcase the watchdog and investigative skills Jamie loves to use in keeping an eye on government.
+- These stories appeared in the Gwinnett Daily Post in 2008 and 2009 and showcase the watchdog and investigative skills Jamie loves to use in keeping an eye on government.
 He's not afraid to call people out when he has factual proof that they're up to no good.
-He's in it FOR THE PEOPLE.
+He's in it FOR THE PEOPLE AND THE GREATER GOOD.

 - This story, written for the Sun Times News Group's Post-Tribune, was picked up by The Associated Press and run on the state wire while Jamie was working as an intern at the newspaper.
 It offers an interesting look into the world of undercover, unmarked cars and their use to deter traffic speeders in one Northwest Indiana community.